gamerhat18/cybrdise-blog-hugo/content/posts/quick-vm.md

 3. Security, or the lack thereof. **Millions of new Viruses and Malware EVERY MONTH**.
 Absolutely not worth explaining further, as everyone of us is aware about it.

+The problems have been amplified since the launch of Windows 10.
+This has demanded a solution for millions in the past decade.

+Till now, many have attempted to use Linux/Mac in favour of switching away from Windows, but there were few applications only available on Windows.

+Some of the most effective solutions to that include:

+  - Using Linux and running Windows in a container (VM)
+  - Using older versions of Windows (Not suitable today)

+Running Windows in a Container is the best solution for the longer term, if the software you need isn't available on Linux/Mac.
+Some modifications are done following the initial install to optimize windows which will lead to better performance compared to a standard Windows computer.

+## Advantages:

+  - **Efficient Memory usage**: Reducing Windows background processes frees up memory for your applications.

+  - **Enhanced Security**: Containerization ensures extra layers of security for the Enterprise, Universities and the Military that need it.

+  - **Low Price**: Ability to run multiple computers at potentially half the price of traditional parts.

+  - **Multiple Users**: One Computer can be used by multiple simultaneous users.

+This Quick-VM Project aims to bring the technology of Virtualization to the masses, by not only providing a secure and faster way to use Windows, but also extending the lives of the already running computers across the globe.

+## Disadvantages:

+  - **Initial Setup is difficult and time consuming**

+  -